Home

 Distribution of Y-chromosome haplotypes in 10 ethnic groups of Siberia and Middle Asia belonging to Altaic language family (Tuva, Buriat, Northern and Southern Altai, Evenk, Kirghiz, Uzbek, Siberian Tatar, Uighur,Yakut) was investigated in order to reconstruct the evolution of paternal lineages in North Eurasia.

-Were found high level of gene diversity (H=1.00) and substantial degree of genetic differentiation of male-specific gene pool (Fst = 0.212) in modern North Eurasian populations.
+In modern North Eurasian populations were found high level of gene diversity (H=1.00) and substantial degree of genetic differentiation of male-specific gene pool (Fst = 0.212).
 Most haplotypes in modern Altaic population have common ancestry traced back to the Upper Paeleolithic period (about 15 kya).
 According to AMOVA results, 5.7% of observed diversity is due to differences between language groups of Altaic family, 19.9% is due to differences between populations within language groups, and only 74.3% of genetic diversity is attributable to within-population level.

 Mongol-speaking Buryats and Evenks, belonging to Tungus branch, have relatively 'young' lineages in their male-specific gene pool.
 Age of two main Y-chromosome clusters in Buryats were 2,800 and 4,500 kya, and the age of Evenk lineages were 2-3 kya.
 Using the molecular variance of microsatellite haplotypes was estimated the age of ancestral haplotypes for 'binary' haplogroups.
 The age of DYF155S2 deletion was estimated as about 6,9 kya, and the age of T-C transition at Tat locus as 4,2 kya.